bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 ![Abandoned cart emails](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Abandoned%20Carts/02-abandoned-carts.png "Abandoned cart emails")

-## Recreating abandoned cart experience
+## Recreating the abandoned cart experience

 To successfully recreate the cart recovery experience on a headless storefront, you need to obtain the cart ID.
 The abandoned cart email link contains a token in the form of a `t` parameter that you can use to query the [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) to retrieve the cart ID.